Azure/iot-operations-sdks/doc/akri_connector/setup.md

 The Akri Service is currently in **private preview**, and is not deployed with Azure IoT Operations.
 Currently it is available to install via Helm using the following instructions:

+> [!WARNING]
-> [!WARNING] This GitHub Codespace for this repository comes preinstalled with the Akri service.
+> This GitHub Codespace for this repository comes preinstalled with Akri.

 ## Prerequisites